 His stance on how to handle Malekith.
 Was he not thinking clearly due to Frigga's death, or was he showing himself Not So Different to the likes of Malekith and Loki?
 Was he resigned to fighting the Dark Elves at Asgard and let it be destroyed because he just didn't care anymore, or was he accepting the heavy cost that was the best chance at preserving the universe?
 Maybe he was absolutely right and was just voicing it poorly.
 Would a single ship of Dark Elves really be capable of defeating the Asgardians in Asgard when their entire race couldn't do so on their home planet?
 Furthermore, the Asgardians just had to hold the Dark Elves off for less than a day and the Convergence would have been over and it wouldn't matter anymore.
 Odin isn't wrong, he's just too upset to properly explain himself.
 He could be going senile.
 He's been trying to pass the throne for several years at this point, and he's growing increasingly erratic even before Malekith attacks, so he may even be aware that he's slipping.

 Saving Jane.
 Did he finally change for the better and save the love of his brother's life?
+Was he doing it to honor his late mother's sacrifice in protecting Jane?
 Or did he just want to make sure Thor leaves Asgard and joins Jane on Midgard instead?

 Loki-as-Odin allowing Thor to pursue his own agenda as guardian of the Nine Realms.
 Did he do it out of good will as much as convenience, did getting Odin out of the picture temporarily sate his need for vengeance, or did Thor hand him a major gift (a way to get him out of the picture without being seen as dicking over the savior of the Nine Realms) without knowing it?
-Another option could be that Loki-as-Odin is trying not to blow his cover, so everything he said to Thor in that scene is what Odin would have said - i.e. real!Odin is wise enough to understand what his son is saying about being unfit to handle The Chains of Commanding etc. Another possibility is that his chat with Thor on the flying boat ("I wish I could trust you") really opened his eyes, and he knows that if Thor returns to Asgard with things as-is, everyone's going to prison or "the axe".
+Another option could be that Loki-as-Odin is trying not to blow his cover (among other things, had Thor tried to hand him Mjolnir, he would not have been able to hold it, thus immediately blowing his cover), so everything he said to Thor in that scene is what Odin would have said - i.e. real!Odin is wise enough to understand what his son is saying about being unfit to handle The Chains of Commanding etc. Another possibility is that his chat with Thor on the flying boat ("I wish I could trust you") really opened his eyes, and he knows that if Thor returns to Asgard with things as-is, everyone's going to prison or "the axe".
 So at least a partial motive (or rationalization) could be his intention to do his reconciled brother a good turn.
 Considering that he pardoned people (i.e., Thor's friends) who had offended him constantly throughout his life...

 Fan-Preferred Couple: Some fans still pull for Thor and Sif over Thor and Jane, and in this case, they are supported by Odin.